 The functions of the script manager are described above: the main point is that the script manager is separated from the rest of the Deliberative subsystem, which is instead focussed on autonomous action selection.
-The ports for this component are described in Figure 4.
-As per the software engineering standards, each of the port names shown is prefixed by the system and subsystem names.
-For the script manager, this prefix is "/cognitiveController/scriptManager/".
+The ports for this component are described in Figure 6.

-Figure 4: Script Manager component YARP ports: the prefix for the port names is listed in the main text.
+Figure 6: Script Manager component YARP ports.
 This component handles the script state and provides this information to other components.